bionicdl-sustech/DeepClawBenchmark/docs/Algorithms/Grasp Pose Detection (GPD).rst

 &&&&

- | The API of pose generation is std::vector<Grasp> CandidatesGenerator::generateGraspCandidates(const CloudCamera& cloud_cam) in /src/gpd/candidate/candidates_generator.cpp
+ |pose generation API: gpd::GraspDetector::detectGrasps.generateGraspCandidateSets(cloud) in src/detect_grasps.cpp

 Before the algorithm starting, we need **preprocess** the point cloud such as denoising, subsampling, segmentaion .etc.